Here is a quick summary of a number of the key ideas in this piece:

 can influence the biochemistry of the brain.
 But many people can't get

-better because an unconscious fear of being psychologically okay prevents
+better because an unconscious fear of psychological health causes them to

 them because we live in a society in which big profits are made addicting